DavisLingTeaching/HW2-ngrams/README.md

 In this portion of the assignment you will implement an ngram language model that should work with any value of n.
 You will add your code to `ngram.py`.
-You have to implement XX functions.
+You have to implement 9 functions.
 They are labeled with TODO in the file.
 A description of the function and samples of its use are given in the function docstring. **Please read the docstrings**.
 I have implemented some other functions that you may find useful!